davestj/davestj/README.md

 ### 🚀 Venture Growth
 - [ ] Close Series A funding rounds for all three ventures
 - [ ] Scale CasterClub to 10,000+ active stations
-- [ ] Launch MediaCast.ai enterprise tier with Fortune 500 clients
+- [ ] Launch MediaCast enterprise tier with Fortune 500 clients
+- [ ] Ship 500+ AI teleprompter units to broadcasters and podcasters
 - [ ] File 3+ patents through Beyond The Horizon Labs

 ### 🏗️ Infrastructure Evolution